unChartedZone/receipt-processor/README.md

 Webservice that can consume a receipt and calculate points for a given receipt.

-## Staring up the API
+## Starting up the API

-If you have go installed on your machine, then please run `go mod download` to install all dependencies.
-Then run `go run .`, the api should be listening on `http://localhost:8080`.
+If you have `go` installed on your machine, please do the following steps:
+1. Run `go mod download` to install all dependencies.
+2. Run `go run .`, the api should be listening on `http://localhost:8080`.

 ## Running API with Docker